alexluong/gatsby-theme-tutorial/blog/README.md

 // ...
 ```

 That's it.
 Your theme is now ready to be published and reused.
+You can find the code for this tutorial [here](https://github.com/alexluong/gatsby-theme-tutorial).

 ## Final thoughts